DevZoneOne/starter.eleventy/README.md

 ## How to use the template

-Don't fork this repository, that would give you all the branches and commit history, not what you want.
+Don't fork this repository.
+That would give you all the branches and commit history that is different from what you want.

-- **GitHub** If you're going to put your repo on Github, use the green `Use this template` button and either directly create a new repo, or open a codespace (online IDE).
+- **GitHub** If you're going to put your repo on Github, use the green `Use this template` button to create a new repo or open a codespace (online IDE).
 This will copy over all the files but without any git-related history.

 ## Start developing